mikh/CS591-Social-Networks/Code/code_package/README.txt

 install.bat = batch installation file
 install.sh = bash installation file
-plotly_visualization.py = source file used by visualization.py to provide plotly support README.txt = this document
+plotly_visualization.py = source file used by visualization.py to provide plotly support networkx_visualization.py = source file used by visualization.py to provide networkx support README.txt = this document
 reddit_crawler.py = Crawler script to extract data from reddit.
-See later for options visualization.py = Visualization script to display data in a chart raw_parser.py = Converts raw data output of matlab to visualization ready data
+See later for options visualization.py = Visualization script to display data in a chart raw_parser.py = Converts raw data output of matlab to visualization ready data matrix_generator.py = Script that creates an Adjacency matrix

 =================